 The APAC diesel engine market growth is strengthened because of the increased use of commercial vehicles in the industrial sector.
 Growth in vehicle sales was impacted throughout the globe in the first two quarters of 2020 due to the outbreak of the pandemic.
 Also, diesel vehicle markets are projected to remain uncertain in 2020 and 2021, owing to fluctuating macroeconomic conditions.
 The diesel engine industry in APAC is expected to grow at a CAGR of over 2% during the forecast period.
 China is likely to witness a truncated growth rate for diesel engines, as the electric vehicle market is set to grow further in the country, with minimal government incentives.
 The demand for diesel engine vehicles has been increasing in Japan, whereas countries in Europe and North America were declining.
-The diesel engine market in India is anticipated to have opportunities in construction equipment and heavy industry equipment markets.
+India's diesel engine market is anticipated to have opportunities in construction equipment and heavy industry equipment markets.

 INSIGHTS BY VENDORS

-The global diesel engine market is highly fragmented due to several local and international players in the market.
+The global market is highly fragmented due to several local and international players in the market.
 The market is characterized by established brands, a full array of competitive products and features, and a robust global presence and customer service and distribution network.

 Segmentation by Application